Sweet, Caramelized, & Buttery, They Disappear Quickly!

 Instructions

-- Preheat oven to 425 F. Pour olive oil in a large cast iron skillet or roasting pan.
-Place shallots on top, cut side down.
-Drizzle with remaining olive oil, then season with salt.
-Place thyme on top.
-Roast for 25 minutes.
+- Roast the shallots.
+Preheat oven to 425°F (218°C).
+Pour ¼ cup (60ml) olive oil in a large cast iron skillet.
+Place shallots on top, cut-side down.
+Drizzle with remaining olive oil, then season with 1 tsp kosher salt.
+Place thyme springs on top, then roast for 25 minutes, until very tender.
 Serve immediately or at room temperature.

 Loved these!!
 I’ve never made shallots before and I’m glad I found your recipe on instagram.
 These were perfect.
 I ate them by themselves but they would be great as a side dish to compliment a lot of different meals.